S0UPernova/sample_app/README.md

     assert_nil cookies['remember_token']
   end
 ```
-### the failure message
+the failure message
 ```
  FAIL UsersLoginTest#test_login_without_remembering (5.52s)
         Expected "" to be nil.
         test/integration/users_login_test.rb:63:in `block in <class:UsersLoginTest>'
 ```
-## From chapter 9, listing 9.28 seems to have the working version
+Chapter 9, listing 9.28 seems to have the working version,
-### it does not mention the difference in "login without remembering",
+it does not mention the difference in "login without remembering",
-### but the version shown does work, unlike the previous example
+but the version shown does work, unlike the previous example

 ```
-require "test_helper"

-class UsersLoginTest < ActionDispatch::IntegrationTest
 .
 .
 .